HarbourMasters/Shipwright/docs/CONSOLE_COMMANDS.md

 Increases Link's health by a number of full hearts equal to the passed value.
 Will not allow for adding health past 20 hearts.

 addammo
+Usage: addammo <type> <amount>
+Adds ammo for the specified item equal to the specified amount.
+Works for Deku Sticks, Deku Nuts, Deku Seeds, Bombs, Bombchus, Arrows, and Magic Beans (sticks, nuts, seeds, bombs, bombchus, arrows, beans).
+Will only accept a positive integer for the amount.

 bItem

 bind
+Usage: bind <key> <command>
+Binds a key to execute an arbitrary command, such as for healing link's health
+#We could use an "unbind" command as well.
+Right now the best you can do is bind the key again and leave the command argument blank.
+This returns an error in the consol when the key is pressed

 bind-toggle

 boots
 bottle

 burn
+Usage: burn
+sets link on fire

 clear
 Usage: clear